JBL Clip 3 Review: Best Wearable Bluetooth Speaker

 But how do you psych yourself up to get moving?

-You grab your portable Bluetooth speaker, put on your best jams, and conquer those excuses.
+You grab your portable Bluetooth speaker (perhaps as a result of this JBL Clip 3 review?), put on your best jams, and conquer those excuses.

 Nothing is more motivating than listening to great music on the best-sounding portable Bluetooth speaker you can wear.

-I’m talking about the JBL Clip 3, and it’s the best wearable Bluetooth speaker.
+The JBL Clip 3, is close to being the best wearable Bluetooth speaker.

 This tiny little Bluetooth speaker is impressive.
 The sound quality and loudness pack a powerful punch.